-- Arrange for carpooling with other employees and ensure that shifts align with carpooling routes. - Consider arranging an employer-sponsored van for all employees who need it. - Provide support and/or incentives for obtaining a driver's license.
+- Arrange for carpooling with other employees. - Consider arranging employer-sponsored transport for employees who need it. - A Provide support and/or incentives for obtaining a driver's license. - For more best practices, check out Tent's resource on Addressing Transportation Barriers for Refugee Employees.